 The dictionary defines fear as “an unpleasant emotion caused by the belief that someone or something is dangerous, likely to cause pain, or a threat.”
 Have you experienced that emotion recently?
 What fear has you trapped today?

 Perhaps you’re afraid of not being enough.
 Maybe it’s the fear of the future or failure.
-Or could it be that you fear the opinions of other people?
+Or could it be that you worry about the opinions of other people?
 Regardless of how fear grips you right now, the good news is that God promises to rescue you from fear.
 Together, let’s explore some passages that encourage us in our frightened times.

 GOD HOLDS OUR HAND IN FEARFUL MOMENTS